christendeo/EdgeRunners/README.md

 1. Clone the Repository:
 `git clone https://github.com/christendeo/EdgeRunners.git`
 2. Open docker desktop.
 Open the project folder in a terminal.
 Run the command 'docker-compose up --build'
-3. Install Dependencies for both the client and the server:
-`npm install`
+3. Seed the database with the command 'docker exec -it edgerunners-server node tasks/seed.js'
 3. Run the application from the docker desktop application

 ## GitHub Repository